Pool and spa registration requirements

 Relocatable pools that do not consist of multiple components and do not require any assembly are not subject to the barrier requirements.
 An example of such a product is a small inflatable pool that requires no assembly other than inflation.

 Pool and spa owners are now also required to obtain and lodge compliance certificates for their safety barriers.
 See Safety barrier regulations for more information.

 Registering your pool or spa

 If you are the owner of land on which a pool or spa is located, you must register your pool and spa with the relevant council.
 Contact the council or check their website for more information on how to register your pool or spa, including the fees payable.
-You will be required to complete a registration form and pay the registration fee (and in some cases, an information search fee).
+You will be required to complete a registration form and pay the registration fee.
+For pools and spas constructed or commenced before 1 November 2020, an information search fee will also be payable.

 Deadlines for registration